-The NITI Aayog on Thursday released the results of a study warning that India is facing its "worst" water crisis in history and that the demand for potable water will outstrip supply by 2030, if steps are not taken.
+The NITI Aayog on Thursday released the results of a study warning that India is facing its 'worst' water crisis in history and that demand for potable water will outstrip supply by 2030 if steps are not taken.

-Nearly 600 million Indians faced high-to-extreme water stress and about 2,00,000 people died every year because of inadequate access to safe water.
-Twenty-one cities, including Delhi, Bengaluru, Chennai and Hyderabad, will run out of groundwater by 2020, affecting 100 million people, the study noted.
-If matters are to continue, there will be a 6% loss in the country's Gross Domestic Product by 2050, the report says.
+Nearly 600 million Indians faced high to extreme water stress and about 2,00,000 people died every year due to inadequate access to safe water.
+Twenty-one cities, including Delhi, Bengaluru, Chennai and Hyderabad will run out of groundwater by 2020, affecting 100 million people, the study noted.
+If matters are to continue, there will be a 6% loss in the country's Gross Domestic Product (GDP) by 2050, the report says.

-Moreover, critical groundwater resources, which accounted for 40% of the water supply, are being depleted at "unsustainable" rates and up to 70% of the supply is "contaminated," the report says.
+Moreover, critical groundwater resources, which accounted for 40% of India's water supply, are being depleted at "unsustainable" rates and up to 70% of India's water supply is "contaminated," the report says.